TheBFG1324/ChatBotLeakMap/README.md

 ## 9. Next Steps

-This project lays the groundwork for understanding and exploiting prompt injection vulnerabilities — but we’re just getting started.
-Here are the key areas we plan to expand next:
+This project lays the groundwork for understanding and exploiting prompt injection vulnerabilities — but it is just the begining.
+Here are the key areas to expand to next:

 ### 1. Build a Self-Testing Interface for Chatbot Developers

-We want to make it easy for developers to evaluate the robustness of their own AI assistants.
+I want to make it easy for developers to evaluate the robustness of their own AI assistants.

 **Planned feature:**
 - A simple web frontend where users can **paste a system prompt**, select a domain, and launch an attack simulation.